kuujo/vertigo/README.md

 (See `net.kuujo.vertigo.network.manager.NetworkManager`)

-This is the mechanism that makes runtime network configurations possible in Vertigo.
+This is the mechanism that makes live network configurations possible in Vertigo.
 Since the network manager already receives notifications of configuration changes for the network, all we need to do is set the network's configuration key to a new configuration and the network will be automatically notified and updated asynchronously.